A Mother, A Teacher and then A Suicide Bomber: The Story of Shari Baloch

 In the aftermath, the reaction of her husband, Dr. Haibatan Bashir Baloch, added another layer of shock.
 He initially posted a family picture on Twitter, stating, “Shari Jan, your selfless act has left me speechless, but I am also beaming with pride today”.
 He also shared a video of the family celebrating a birthday and popping balloons together, presenting a picture-perfect domestic life that stood in jarring contrast to the violence of her final act.
 However, reports later indicated that when interrogated by authorities, he allegedly claimed she was “mentally ill” and under medication.

-Following the attack, the BLA issued a detailed statement hailing her sacrifice as a “paradigm shift” that would open the doors for more women to join the frontline struggle.
+Following the attack, the BLA issued a detailed statement hailing her act as a “paradigm shift” that would open the doors for more women to join the frontline struggle.
 They warned China to halt its “exploitation projects” like CPEC, claiming they have “hundreds of highly-trained male and female members” ready for future operations.
-Shari’s case remains a significant inflection point, signaling that the Baloch insurgency has moved from the mountains to the cities and from tribal warriors to highly educated professionals willing to use their gender and class to evade security and strike at the heart of the state’s strategic interests.
+Shari’s case remains a significant inflection point, signaling that the Baloch militancy has moved from the mountains to the cities and from tribal warriors to highly educated professionals willing to use their gender and class to evade security and strike at the heart of the state’s strategic interests.

 SAT Commentary